aleon1220/kiwiki/readme.md

 1. Regular [expressions](./regex/readme.md)
 1. security

+## Introduction and complains

+- **2020-04-28=** I just lost years of work on setting a nice Information Technology Wiki.
+Now i will start a new one in this github repo; It will have categories and then subcategories with functionalites.
+For years i have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, etc.
+Then a google docs file was inside of a google drive folder.
+I accidentally deleted the folder and later on I emptied the bin.
+I truly dislike that.
+I got in touch with google support to no avail. :-(
+I still hope I can recover my file.

+Don't rely on the cloud 100%.
+Have local copies of your digital material.

+- **2020-11-10=** I totally confirm that i lost my google docs wiki file.
+I should have been more careful.
+- **2021-04-07=** processing inbox category.
+Moved intro below About Project

+you will interact with the computer through the Command Line Interface CLI shell.
+## CLI Shell keyboard shortcuts

 A Computer as a tool has a CPU processor, memory RAM, storage in form of a drive, connectivity via network card or wifi, graphics visualization via a monitor.
 The operating system has tools to manage and interact with all the described above.

 The categories are: